You are viewing documentation for v14 alpha. This version is under active development and APIs may change.

 await render(<MyComponent />); // Always uses concurrent rendering

-Migration: Simply remove any concurrentRoot options from your render calls and configure function.
-If you were explicitly setting concurrentRoot: true, no changes are needed beyond removing the option.
+Migration: Remove any concurrentRoot options from your render calls and configure function.
+If you were setting concurrentRoot: true, just remove the option.
 If you were setting concurrentRoot: false to disable concurrent rendering, this is no longer supported in v14.

 container API reintroduced

 In v14, the container API has been reintroduced and is now safe to use.
 Previously, container was renamed to UNSAFE_root in v12 due to behavioral differences from React Testing Library's container.
-In v14, container now returns a pseudo-element container whose children are the elements you asked to render, making it safe and consistent with React Testing Library's behavior.
+Now container returns a pseudo-element container whose children are the elements you rendered, consistent with React Testing Library's behavior.

 What changed: